1Revenger1/X1-Extreme-OpenCore-Resources/README.md

 ### Note on Trackpad

 This trackpad supports using buses other than PS2.
 I'm currently working on an SMBus implementation [here](https://github.com/VoodooSMBus/VoodooRMI).
 This provides coordinates for all 4 fingers, which means more accurate gestures.
-Acidanthera's VoodooPS2 does it's best to guess where all four fingers are using only 2 coordinates, and is much more stable right now.
+Acidanthera's VoodooPS2 does it's best to guess where all four fingers are using only 2 coordinates, though is much more stable right now.

 ### Note on Wifi